yeasy/lazyctrl/README.md

 * Start floodlight-lc  in CCM to receive PACKETIN msg, start the group manager daemons to collect upward statistics.

 ## How does it work?
-The floodlight-lc+openvswitch-lc cooperate as the basic control-datapath model in SDN.
+Basically, the floodlight-lc+openvswitch-lc cooperate as the basic control-datapath model in SDN.
 Based on them, we enhanced openvswitch-lc+agent to behave as DCM/DDCM, while floodlight-lc+daemons work as the CCM.
+More details are discussed in the paper, e.g., the group maintain algorithm and the implementation technical issues.

 ##Documentation